tagohd/mono/File overview.md

 %%I would like for this to not be self-referential, but whatever.
 (Why can't this be more like LaTeX?)%%

 # 2 Focus
-Files that need urgent attention
+Files that need urgent attention (this is mostly just for quick access)
 ```dataview
 TABLE focusComment as "What Needs Work"
 WHERE focus